sezan92/sezan92.github.io/_posts/2026-04-13-course2-w4-blog.md

 $$

 This is the exact same update equation for Q-learning!
 Hence, we can say that the Q-learning is a special case of Expected SARSA where the policy is greedy!

+## Conclusion

+Thats all!
+I tried to cover the intuition behind SARSA, Q-learning and Expected SARSA.
+I hope you will find it useful.

+### References

+- All the images in this blog are generated using Gemini.
+- The contents of this blog are based on the lectures in Coursera Reinforcement Learning Specialization by University of Alberta.
+The lectures are available at [Coursera](https://www.coursera.org/specializations/reinforcement-learning).